Cyber Security for Beginners

 • Shoulder surfing: The attackers observe the user’s keyboard by looking over the user’s shoulder.

-• Rainbow table: There are rainbow tables that contain precomputed hash values.
-Attackers use this table to find the password of the user.
+• Rainbow table: Rainbow tables contain precomputed hash values.
+Attackers use these tables to find a user's password.

 4. Email Attacks

 First, let’s see how an email works.
 Suppose John is sending an email to Jack.
 The email first goes to the email server.
-Then it goes to the DNS server to find the IP address of the destination.
+Then, it goes to the DNS server to find the destination's IP address.
 From the source email server, the email goes to the destination server.
 From there, the email is sent to the IP address on which Jack is working.
-It is illustrated in the picture below.
+This is illustrated in the picture below.

 How email works